 What's going on?

-She said we have zero employees, so we have to close on Mondays.
+So we have to close on Mondays.

-I said, What do you mean you have zero employees?
+I said, what do you mean you have zero employees?

 You're here.